The New Dimensions of American Foreign Policy

 But if there is danger of an excess of self-righteousness on our part, there is also the danger that the slow burning fuse in the Algerian crisis will later explode in an even greater calamity.
 The ending of direct French rule will obviously expose Algeria to economic weaknesses and there is the fact that Algeria has only a small leadership class of its own.
 But prolonged paralysis and rigid adherence to a program which offers no timetable of independence will only further deepen the racial and political cleavages which have already cut far.

 In all of these areas we must react imaginatively and not woodenly.
-Nor is there any single answer--more money, or government reorganization, better propaganda, a single "crash" effort, a new Secretary of State, all which might be highly desirable.
+Nor is there any single answer – more money, or government reorganization, better propaganda, a single "crash" effort, a new Secretary of State, all of which might be highly desirable.

 In years hence we may, therefore be thankful to Sputnik for having awakened us from the years the locusts have eaten.
 Sputnik has, I believe, roused many Americans to reconsider and bring up to date their appraisal of Soviet capacity.
 Too often in the past when we have received periodic hints of Soviet achievement to come, we have quickly returned to the comforting mental grooves with their fixed illusion about the preordained superiority of our military and scientific capabilities.
-This time we perhaps recognize that the Russians are training more scientists and technologists than the whole [...unreadable...] their energies and of the West put together; they concentrate their talents and energies more effectively on first objectives with less wasteful dispersion of skilled manpower; they appear to possess a marked lead in important phases of missile development and technology; their ballistic missiles are able--or soon will be-to strike any designated target anywhere in the world.
+This time we perhaps recognize that the Russians are training more scientists and technologists than the whole [missing] they concentrate their energies and of the West put together; they concentrate their talents and energies more effectively on first objectives with less wasteful dispersion of skilled manpower; they appear to possess a marked lead in important phases of missile development and technology; their ballistic missiles are able – or soon will be – to strike any designated target anywhere in the world.

 Also significant is the fact that Russia seems now to possess a special fund of knowledge, which cannot be measured as exactly as economic ratios or military inventories.
 With their satellites Russia may become a vendor of new information, while the value of our own nuclear and atomic information has depreciated in value and prestige.